Museum of Military History Vienna Guide: Expectations & Tips

 Vienna Pass holders also enjoy free admission.

-For the latest announcements and more information, you can check the official website of the Museum of Military History (see the resources section below).
+For the latest announcements and more information, you can check the official website of the Museum of Military History (see the resources section).

 Resources